Classification Strength of Polish Groups: Involving $S_\infty$: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Omer Ben-Neria, Clinton Conley, Aristotelis Panagiotopoluos, and Spencer Unger for many valuable conversations.
+The author would like to thank Omer Ben-Neria, Clinton Conley, Aristotelis Panagiotopoulos, and Spencer Unger for many valuable conversations.
 This work was partially funded by the Israel Science Foundation (grant no. 1832/19).